An Introduction to Forensic Science

 - Computational forensics.
 It involves the use of computational science to study and solve problems of various fields of forensic science.

 - Digital forensics.
-It specialises in recovering data from electronic and digital media.
+It specialises in recovering data from electronic and digital media using mobile thermal printer techniques.

 - Forensic accounting.
 It examines and studies evidence related to accountancy such as insurance claims, frauds, personal injury claims, breach of contract, etc.